projectcalico/calico-kubernetes-ubuntu-demo/README.md

 >*You may want to consider checking their status after to ensure everything is running*

 ## Launch other Services With Calico-Kubernetes
-At this point, you have a fully functioning cluster running on Kubernetes with a Master and 2 Nodes networked with Calico.
-When new Pods are started, each Node's routing table will be populated with a direct /32 route to it.
-Since Calico is routing all traffic, it can impose per-pod security policies on these routes.
+At this point, you have a fully functioning cluster running on kubernetes with a master and 2 nodes networked with Calico.
+You can now follow any of the [standard documentation](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples) to set up other services on your cluster.

 ## Connectivity to outside the cluster